If you feel my work delivers value and you’d like to support it:

 Working, Teaching & Volunteering Abroad

-Help X Exchange room and board for work/volunteer abroad.
+Help X – Exchange room and board for work/volunteer abroad. → Find a host

-Dave’s ESL Cafe Best site for finding teaching jobs in Asia, Southeast Asia and abroad.
+Dave’s ESL Cafe – Best site for finding teaching jobs in Asia, Southeast Asia and abroad.
 I’ve used it for finding summer camp and university listings.
-Recommended for expats seeking ESL work in Asia
+Recommended for expats seeking ESL work in Asia.
+Go to: So you Wanna Teach in Korea? → Find ESL jobs

-World Time Buddy helps me schedule meetings in different time zones.
-There’s a downloadable mobile app to take it on the go!
+World Time Buddy – Helps me schedule meetings in different time zones.
+There’s a downloadable mobile app to take it on the go! → Try it

-FaxZero.com sends free faxes in the U.S. There’s a limit as to how many fax pages you can send.
-A useful tool.
+FaxZero.com – Sends free faxes in the U.S. There’s a limit as to how many fax pages you can send.
+A useful tool. → Send a free fax

-Open Office is a free Microsoft Office software clone.
+Open Office – A free Microsoft Office software clone.
 Perfect for expats/travelers who need to get an English version of Microsoft Office on their office computer abroad.
-I used this living and working in Korea.
+I used this living and working in Korea. → Download for free

 Travel Gear Reviews